-There is actually a much more elaborate process for getting your background images the perfect fit to your website.
+Actually, there is a much more elaborate process for getting your website background images the perfect fit to your website.

 Luckily, with the many image background customization options available in Elementor, the process of customizing images for website backgrounds properly has become much easier.

 In this post, I want to share with you 10 best practices you need to follow in order to work properly with background images in Elementor.

 #1 - Design Website Background Images With Wireframes

 Hopefully, you are not working off your head when setting background images, but instead, follow a certain wireframe for the website.

 This is the first and perhaps most important tip for using Elementor.

 A wireframe is a graphical model of your website or page.

 Wireframes serve for planning the structure of websites, before actually building them.